 \subsection{Spatial distribution of the molecular emission}

-To map the molecular emission of the different species we have subtracted the continuum in the GUAPOS datacubes using STATCONT\footnote{https://hera.ph1.uni-koeln.de/~sanchez/statcont} (\citealt{Sanchez-Monge2018}), which is a Python tool that applies a statistical analysis to infer the continuum level and produces continuum-subtracted spectral cubes.
-Then, we generated line integrated-intensity maps of the most unblended lines using the MADCUBA\footnote{MADCUBA is developed at the Centro de Astrobiología (CAB) in Madrid, free access: https://cab.inta-csic.es/madcuba/} software (Madrid Data Cube Analysis, \citealt{Martin2019}).
-We show in Fig. \ref{fig:mols_intro_shock_region} the resulting emission maps in G31.41 shock of methyl cyanide (CH$_3$CN), the broad component of methanol (CH$_3$OH), ethanol (C$_2$H$_5$OH), the narrow component of carbonyl sulfide (OCS), isocyanic acid (HNCO), dimethyl ether (CH$_3$OCH$_3$), and nitrogen sulfide (NS) as examples of COMs for each bearing species.
-The integrated emission maps of the other detected molecules in G31.41 shock (see section \ref{sec:detceted_mols}) are in Appendix \ref{sec:Emission_maps}, and they will be discussed further in Section \ref{sec:mols_arise_shock}.
+To map the molecular emission of the different species, we subtracted the continuum in the GUAPOS datacubes using the code STATCONT\footnote{https://hera.ph1.uni-koeln.de/~sanchez/statcont} (\citealt{Sanchez-Monge2018}), which is a Python tool that applies a statistical analysis to infer the continuum level and produces continuum-subtracted spectral cubes.
+Then, we generated line integrated-intensity maps of the most unblended lines using the software Madrid Data Cube Analysis (MADCUBA\footnote{MADCUBA is developed at the Centro de Astrobiología (CAB) in Madrid, free access: https://cab.inta-csic.es/madcuba/}; \citealt{Martin2019}).
+We show in Fig. \ref{fig:mols_intro_shock_region} the resulting emission maps in the G31.41 shock of methyl cyanide (CH$_3$CN), the broad component of methanol (CH$_3$OH), ethanol (C$_2$H$_5$OH), the narrow component of carbonyl sulfide (OCS), isocyanic acid (HNCO), dimethyl ether (CH$_3$OCH$_3$), and nitrogen sulfide (NS) as examples of oxygen-, nitrogen-, and sulfur-bearing species.
+The integrated emission maps of the other detected molecules in the G31.41 shock (see Sect. \ref{sec:detceted_mols}) are shown in Appendix \ref{sec:Emission_maps} and are discussed further in Sect. \ref{sec:mols_arise_shock}.